zhubao315/learn-agentic-ai/05_ui_openai_agents/03_fullstack_v0_fastapi/readme.md

-# Full-Stack AI Agents with v0 and FastAPI
+# Full-Stack AI Agents with v0 (Next.js), FastAPI, and OpenAI Agents SDK

 ## v0 by Vercel